Frequently Asked Questions

 - 10. Do campers need extra money?

 - Canteen items are provided free of charge each day.
-We ask for a one hundred twenty-five dollar personal expense deposit (P.E.D.) for each camper.
+We ask for a one hundred fifty dollar personal expense deposit (P.E.D.) for each camper.
 The fund is used primarily for emergencies.
 It is possible to designate this as extra spending money, if the parent desires.

 - 11. Where do campers come from?

 - Campers at French Woods come from all over the United States and many foreign countries.
 We have large groups of children from the New York metropolitan area, Philadelphia, Baltimore-Washington, Florida and California, but don't be surprised if you have a bunk mate from London, Paris, Salt Lake City or Singapore.